shaanpakala/STC_AutoML/README.md

 # Sparse Tensor Completion for AutoML

-'notebooks' contains the code for tensor generation as well as the code for the experiments performed.
+'notebooks' contains the code for tensor generation as well as the code for the expirements performed.

 'classification_datasets' contains the downstream task datasets we used to generate our tensors for this application.